EugeneHao/TITE-STEIN/README.md

 # TITE-STEIN: A Time-to-Event Model-Assisted Design for Phase I/II Trials

-**TITE-STEIN** (Time-to-event Simple Toxicity and Efficacy Interval Design) is a model-assisted dose-finding design developed to accelerate Phase I/II clinical trials by incorporating time-to-event toxicity and efficacy outcomes.
+**TITE-STEIN** (Time-to-event Simple Toxicity and Efficacy Interval Design)[^1] is a model-assisted dose-finding design developed to accelerate Phase I/II clinical trials by incorporating time-to-event toxicity and efficacy outcomes.
 It extends the STEIN framework to handle late-onset outcomes and introduces an **Optimal Biological Dose (OBD) verification** procedure to mitigate the risk of selecting inadmissible doses.

 ## Design Features
 - Incorporates both toxicity and efficacy outcomes for OBD selection